 ESBJERG: A majority in the Danish Parliament has reached a quick agreement to run a hydrogen pipeline from Esbjerg to the German border in 2030, after the hydrogen venture has suffered several setbacks.
-This is according to a press release.
+This is stated in a press release.

 Compared to the original visions, the pipeline has been shortened, the requirements have been relaxed, and state support worth billions of kroner is being used.

-The construction was postponed last year to 2031, but exports to Germany are now expected in 2030, where the German steel industry is ready to decline.
+The construction was postponed last year to 2031, but exports to Germany are now expected in 2030, when the German steel industry is ready to decline.

-Energinet will receive a framework of 7.4 billion kroner, which must be repaid.
-The state will provide a subsidy of 8.3 billion kroner in operating subsidies, which will fall over 30 years.
-The money will come from the financial leeway.
+Energinet will receive a framework of 7.4 billion.
+DKK, which must be paid back.
+The state will provide subsidies of 8.3 billion.
+DKK in operating subsidies, which will fall over 30 years.
+The money will come from the financial room for manoeuvre.
+In addition, the government will lower the requirement for how much hydrogen companies must commit to supplying the pipe.

 The hydrogen must be produced with renewable energy in order to create green fuels that can replace fossil fuels in aircraft and ships.

-The original project was priced at approximately 15 billion kroner, but by shortening the pipe, a cheaper price is expected.
-A further expansion may come into play before 2030, but will only be built after, the minister explains.
+The original project was priced at approximately DKK 15 billion, but by shortening the pipe, a cheaper price is expected.
+A further expansion may come into play before 2030, but will not be built until after, the minister explains.

-The hydrogen producers will have to pay to use the pipe, and the hope is that it can be a good business for the Danish state, but both Denmark and the EU are far from reaching previous targets.
+The hydrogen producers must pay to use the pipe, and the hope is that it can be a good business for the Danish state, but both Denmark and the EU are far from achieving previous goals.
+However, it is difficult to predict when it will be profitable.

 /ritzau/